google/in-silico-labeling/data.md

 ## License

 The data is licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

+The following groups contributed to the creation of the dataset:

+1. The Rubin Lab at Harvard: Lab work and imaging for Condition A.
+1. The Finkbeiner Lab at Gladstone: Lab work and imaging for Conditions B, C, and D.
+1. Google Accelerated Science: Lab work and imaging for Condition E and preprocessing for Conditions A, B, C, D, and E.

 If you use the data, please cite our paper:

 TODO: Add reference.